tess-barnes-mt/docker-deep-dive-2024/2-better-base-images/readme.md

 ## Detail
 The trick is build in ONLY what you need.
 Most docker images are based on a linux distribution.
-There are many different flavours of linux os and combinations of primary langue the image is tailored for.
+There are many different flavours of linux os and combinations of primary language the image is tailored for.

 Fully featured < — > skinny